nasiroudin/tax-calculator/README.md

 ### 1. Setup
 #### 1.1 Using MSSQL Locally
 Before running the program, you need to make sure you have a MSSQL Server running on your local machine or in docker containers.
-If you plan to run an instance of MSSQL Server on your local machine, then you will need to restore the TAX_DB backup found in path:
+If you plan to run an instance of MSSQL Server on your local machine, then you will need to restore the TAX_DB backup found in repository path:

     docker/mssql/backup/TAX_DB.bak